jpcpereira/personal-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Data Science Lead & Senior Data Scientist at adidas where I work on building machine learning products that automate content creation using language and vision models.
-Previously, I was the Technical Lead of the demand forecasting products for adidas' eCom channels.
-Prior to joining adidas, I completed my Engineering Doctorate (EngD) in Data Science at Eindhoven University of Technology and before that I conducted deep learning research on anomaly detection in time series data and completed my Master's and Bachelor's degree in Electrical & Computer Engineering at Instituto Superior Técnico (Portugal).
-I am broadly interested in the field of machine learning and its endless applications and passionate about turning cutting-edge research into highly impactful products.
+I am a Data Science Lead at adidas where I develop machine learning solutions in the Content Intelligence space that provide better experiences to millions of users across adidas .com and App.
+Previously, I was Tech Lead for demand forecasting products that enable better buying, planning, and product trading for adidas’ eCom.
+Prior to joining adidas, I obtained my Engineering Doctorate Degree in Data Science from Eindhoven University of Technology and before that I conducted applied deep learning research on time-series anomaly detection.

-In my free time, I enjoy working out, meeting friends, traveling, and cooking new dishes.
+I am passionate about machine learning and generative AI and enjoy turning cutting-edge research into highly impactful products.

-Feel free to reach out to me with any queries!
+In my free time, I enjoy working out, writing blog posts, and travelling.